-The Steelworks explores the deindustrialization of Wales, losing its prime industry and forcing its workers into unemployment.
+‘The Steelworks’ explores the deindustrialization of Wales, losing its prime industry and forcing its workers into unemployment.
 The men, once priding themselves on their typically masculine job, are emasculated by the work moving abroad, now spending their days mindlessly lifting in the gym.

 The Steelworks Structure

-The Steelworks is split by Owen Sheers into 6 stanza of three lines each.
+‘The Steelworks’ is split by Owen Sheers into six stanzas of three lines each.
 Sheers employs the ancient Welsh form of tercets to house a poem which deals with national identity.
 The poem follows Flag in the anthology, with both poems being a consideration of the decline of Wales.
-By using this form, Sheers draws upon a structure which reflects the content of Welsh identity, with the poem presenting modern day Wales against an industrial past.
+By using this form, Sheers draws upon a structure that reflects the content of Welsh identity, with the poem presenting modern-day Wales against an industrial past.
 You can read the full poem here.

 The Steelworks Analysis

-The Steelworks begins as a run on from the title, having a comma written in to the title.
-Sheers instantly grounds the poem in a tragic stillness, the continuation from the title revealing the failure or the industrial industries in Wales.
-The harsh end stop, especially after this run on sentence is abrupt, forcing the reader to appreciate the sentiment of the ‘Steelworks’ now not actually working.
+‘The Steelworks’ begins as a run on from the title, having a comma written into the title.
+Sheers instantly grounds the poem in a tragic stillness, the continuation from the title revealing the failure of the industrial industries in Wales.
+The harsh end stop, especially after this run-on sentence is abrupt, forcing the reader to appreciate the sentiment of the ‘Steelworks’ now not actually working.